 ABA Accreditation Matters

-Earning your J.D. from an ABA-accredited law school is important.
+Earning your J.D. from an ABA-approved law school is important.
 It means that you are eligible to sit for the bar in nearly every jurisdiction in the U.S. It also assures that you’ll receive a sound program of legal education.
-Currently, William Mitchell College of Law is the only ABA-accredited law school in the country to offer a hybrid, on-campus/online J.D. program.
+Currently, William Mitchell College of Law is the only ABA-approved law school in the country to offer a hybrid, on-campus/online J.D. program.

 Experiential Learning is Important

 The William Mitchell hybrid program allows you to come to campus at least once a semester for intensive experiential learning.
 Hands-on learning enhances your law school experience and makes you better prepared to hit the ground running once you graduate.